IvoVuk/Face-Mask-classification/README.md

 split_folders.ratio('data_final', output="output", seed=1337, ratio=(.8, .1, .1))
 ```

-## Phase 2 : Training
+## Phase 2 : Training the model
 - Research about neural networks

-To solve this problem, we propose a method for classification through transfer learning with several Keras models.
+To solve this problem, we needed to try several image classifiers that classify one of four categories.
+To make this classifier, we used pre-trained CNN
+The best results are as follows:

 | Model         | Epochs        | Test Accuracy|
 | ------------- | ------------- | -------------|
 | MobileNetV2   | 50            | 91.00%